jryban/frechet-music-distance/README.md

 ```bash
 pip install urllib3==1.26.6
 ```
-You can also use a different version of Python that supports OpenSSL, by following instructions provided in [urllib3 GitHub issue](https://github.com/urllib3/urllib3/issues/3020)
+or use a different version of Python that supports OpenSSL, by following the instructions provided in this [urllib3 GitHub issue](https://github.com/urllib3/urllib3/issues/3020)

 ## Usage